The group became known as the Settlers after their first single, "Settle Down"

 Steve's scrapbook before the re-emergence of The Settlers

-This was a winning performance, voted for by the viewing public, but when it was aired and Steve became a winner, he had no idea.
-Steve was on holiday in Italy and missed a performance at the London Paladium.
+This was a winning performance, voted for by the viewing public, but when it was aired, Steve became a winner, but had no idea, he was on holiday in Italy and missed a performance at the London Paladium.
 See below for what happened later with Lenny Henry.
 It was after 'New Faces' that Steve was asked to join The Settlers

 Steve changed the format of 'New Faces' by being missing when the postal vote came in.
 They stopped viewers voting after that and Steve missed the London Palladium.
 This is what happened years later to an unsuspecting Steve